rafalcode/petercooklifeinpieces/ep3_frenchhens.md

 **LK:** The European Hen Commission?

 **SA:** That's right yes, in Brussels.
+It was our task to arrive at the Single European Hen: a hen combining all the good features of the individual national hens.
+The Italian hen for example has a lot to contribute.

+**LK:** What in particular?

-It was our task to arrive at the single European hen: a hen combining all the good features of the individual national hens.
-The Italian hen for example has a lot to contribute what in the Italian hen: its swagger, its bragadoccio.
-One wants to keep that strain of the Italian hen in the single European hen, but one can do without the exuberance, the unpleasant strutting and dare one say it? the cowardice?
+**SA:** The Italian hen - its swagger, its braggadoccio.
+One wants to keep that strain of the Italian hen in the Single European Hen, but one can do without the exuberance, the unpleasant strutting and dare one say it? the cowardice?

 **LK:** Cowardice?

-**SA:** Yes if a hen is unwilling to get into the oven then how on earth are we going to eat it?
-The EHC is one which is self de-feathering one that comes without a great song and dance mols neatly into the nearest bowl and jumps into the microwav.
+**SA:** Yes if a hen is unwilling to get into the oven, then how on earth are we going to eat it?
+The SEH is one which is self de-feathering, one that comes without a great song and dance, moults neatly into the nearest bowl and jumps into the <i>microwave</i>.

 **LK:** With a swagger?

 **SA:** No no no!
-We don't want it swaggerng for heaven's sake, nor do we want it entering so meekly, so despondently, that we feel sorry for it.
+We don't want it swaggering for heaven's sake, nor do we want it entering so meekly, so despondently, that we feel sorry for it.

 **LK:** What are your main memories of Brussels during the 1970s?